wavefrontHQ/wavefront-jersey-sdk-java/README.md

 #### Option 2 - Send Data to a Wavefront Proxy

-**Note:** Before your application can send data, you must [set up and start a Wavefront proxy](https://github.com/wavefrontHQ/java/tree/master/proxy#set-up-a-wavefront-proxy) on a host that the application can access.
+**Note:** Before your application can send data, you must [set up a Wavefront proxy](https://github.com/wavefrontHQ/java/tree/master/proxy#set-up-a-wavefront-proxy) on a host that the application can access.

 For each web service in your Jersey application: